trevwaddell/rnw-starter/README.md

 $ yarn dev # or npm run dev
 ```

-Once the development server starts, you can navigate to http://localhost:8080 in your browser
+Once the development server starts, you can navigate to http://localhost:8080 in your browser.

 ### Development